 The two subtypes that are currently established in humans, H1 and H3, also originated in viruses from birds 50-100 years ago.

 Depending on the virus, avian influenza viruses can pass from one bird to another through respiratory secretions or faeces.

 Human infection may occasionally occur by direct or indirect contact with infected birds or their respiratory secretions or faeces.
-Theoretically, some viruses can also infect humans via meat or eggs, but heat treatment at 70 °C (cooking, frying and grilling) of eggs and meat kills the virus.
+It is usually people who handle poultry who are infected.
+Heat treatment at 70 °C (cooking, frying and grilling) of eggs and meat kills the virus.

 Avian influenza virus spreads easily from bird to bird, but with difficulty to humans.
 Our mucous membranes are usually not very receptive to such viruses.
 Rarely, people still become infected.
 A person who is infected with avian influenza virus will rarely infect others.

-The symptoms of avian influenza in humans vary with the virus variant and may have different severity.
+In case of transmission to humans, the incubation period for avian influenza is approximately 2-5 days (up to 17 days), which is somewhat longer than for regular seasonal influenza, but it can vary somewhat with the virus variant.
+The symptoms in humans also vary with the variant and may have different severity.
+Some people may experience no symptoms.
 Some viruses cause conjunctivitis and mild respiratory disease.
 Others give typical influenza symptoms such as high fever, muscle aches, headache, dry cough, fatigue and malaise.
-Diarrhoea, vomiting, abdominal pain, chest pain and bleeding from the nose and gums can also occur.
-A serious infection of the lower respiratory tract with subsequent respiratory problems may appear relatively early in the course, and may result in respiratory failure and death.
+Diarrhoea, vomiting, abdominal pain, chest pain and bleeding from the nose and gums may also occur.
+A severe infection of the lower respiratory tract with subsequent respiratory problems may appear relatively early in the disease course and may result in respiratory failure and death.
 Sometimes brain inflammation (encephalitis) also occurs.

 Virus mixing - creating a new influenza virus